Kate Boyd CMCOSCA, BSCH (Assoc.)

 I am also a Clinical Hypnotherapist and an Associate member of the British Society of Clinical Hypnosis (BSCH).

-I have a certificate in Mindfulness Based Cognitive Therapy and have a particular interest in working with anxiety and depression.
+As a mindfulness practitioner with a certificate in Mindfulness Based Cognitive Therapy I have a particular interest in working with people suffering from anxiety and depression.

 College of Sexual and Relationship Therapists

 COSCA is the professional body for counselling and psychotherapy in Scotland, and seeks to advance all forms of counselling and psychotherapy and the use of counselling skills by promoting best practice and through the delivery of a range of sustainable services.
 COSCA Counsellor Accreditation is a pathway to entry onto the UKRC.

 It is a requirement of all individual and organisational members of COSCA to abide by its Statement of Ethics and Code of Practice and be accountable to the Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).